Marvel033/Game-Pong-2D/README.md

 ## 🔴About
-2D Pong Game is a game i made for introducing myself to unity gamemaking.
+2D Pong Game is a game I made for introducing myself to unity gamemaking.
+It's a classic retro game and one of the first computer game ever created.
 This game helped me a lot when starting to develop game.
 <br>

 ## 🕹️Play Game